 The town centre of Zlatibor is a popular tourist resort, with numerous vacation homes, hotels and restaurants.
 There are also a few open swimming pools and other sports facilities.

 Want to spend a few days in beautiful Zlatibor?
-Book a room in one of the many cosy hotels, such as Dunav Turist Inn
+Book a room at one of the many cosy hotels in Zlatibor.

 This post contains affiliate links.
 This means that I may receive a commission on any purchases made through the links in the post at no extra cost to you.